Reader in Public Health and Health Promotion

 areas of expertise

-Lorna Porcellato is Reader in Public Health and Health Promotion at the Centre for Public Health.
+Lorna Porcellato is Reader in Public Health and Health Promotion at the Public Health Institute.
 She teaches on both undergraduate and post graduate programmes.
 Specialist teaching areas include: qualitative research methods, health promotion and community engagement.
 Lorna also leads the faculty-based dissertation module for the MSc Public Health programme.

 Lorna has successfully supervised a number of PhD students and currently supervises students conducting qualitative and/or mixed methods research on a range of topics including: alcohol and pregnancy, factors affecting physically disabled children and young people participating in mainstream out-of-school activities, the challenges of developing Malaysian nursing leaders and decision-making within undergraduate healthcare students’ fitness to practise panels.